Kotlin/KEEP/proposals/subclass-opt-in-required.md

 `SubclassOptInRequired` was chosen as the most appropriate and likely the most familiar for developers to grasp from at first glance.
-The name indicates that subclasses must opt in.
+The name indicates that subclasses must opt in to the specified opt-in marker(s).
 `Required` highlights this obligation more effectively than `Requires`.

 ### SubclassOptInRequired marker contagiousness (lexical scopes)